eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if an individual entry of the update/field mask of a request matches an individual entry of the filter mask of a deny rule, the Ankaios Agent shall consider them matching if all segments of the allow rule's filter mask match the corresponding segments of the request's update/field mask.
+When the Authorizer checks if an individual entry of the update/field mask of a request matches an individual entry of the filter mask of a deny rule, the Authorizer shall consider them matching if all segments of the allow rule's filter mask match the corresponding segments of the request's update/field mask.

 Comment:
 A deny rule matches, if the request's update/field mask is the same or a prefix of the rule.

 Tags:
-- AgentManager
-- ControlInterface
 - Authorizer

 Needs: